NafisAslam70/NafisAslam70/README.md

 ## Why This Work Exists

-While completing my BSc at USM, I simultaneously pursued the MITx MicroMasters — four graduate-level MIT courses, entirely online, self-funded, alongside a full degree.
-No classroom rhythm.
-No peer presence.
-No external structure.
-Just me, a screen, and every possible distraction competing for the same mental space.
-I finished strong — but I was acutely aware throughout of how fragile that focus was, and how much easier it would be to lose than to keep.
-The tools to support that kind of self-directed, high-stakes learning simply don't exist in any serious form.
+Online.
+Self-funded.
+No structure.
+Four graduate MIT courses alongside a full degree — just me, a screen, and every possible distraction.
+I finished strong, but I was acutely aware of how fragile that focus was.
+Then I remembered the school I ran — **300 students, Jharkhand** — where talented kids fell behind not from lack of effort, but because **disengagement is quiet.** Both problems pointed to the same gap: the tools for deep, sustained attention simply don't exist.

-> *The students I most want to help are the ones who want to do great work and keep failing at it — not from lack of ability, but from lack of the right environment.*
+> *The people I want to help are the ones who want to do great work and keep failing at it — not from lack of ability, but from lack of the right environment.*

-Before computer science, I ran a school — **300 residential students, Jharkhand, India.** A teacher cannot teach and simultaneously track whether thirty students are following the lesson.
-By the time disengagement becomes visible — a glazed expression, a dropped head — that student has often already been gone for minutes.
-Talented students fell behind not because they stopped caring, but because **disengagement is quiet.** That structural problem became my research question.

 ---